vman/spfx-extensions-cli/README.md

 `spfx-ext remove sitecollection 92b384c7-4a78-4ad1-b6c6-a9c2d85c18b5`

->Note: Adding/Removing FieldCustomizers is not implemented through spfx-extentions-cli at this time.
+>Note: Adding/Removing FieldCustomizers is not implemented in spfx-extentions-cli at this time.